-Initial 2014 Audit Schedule
+Initial fiscal year 2015 Audit Schedule

-In developing the initial 2014 audit schedule, several factors were considered, including, but not necessarily in order of importance:
+In developing the initial fiscal year 2015 audit schedule, several factors were considered, including, but not necessarily in order of importance:

-- broad public research institution objectives, - university vision, goals, and objectives, - management input, - relative significance/risk of audit topics and as compared to the university as a whole, - recent indicators of performance concerns, - balance of audit activities to provide coverage across the university, - significant changes in the internal and external operating environment, - changes in trends in external environment risk factors, - stages of development within the university, - other traditionally recognized risk influences, and - audit resources available.
+- broad public research institution objectives, - university vision, goals, and objectives, - significant internal and external operating environment changes, primarily compliance issues, - management input, - relative risk of audit topics as compared to the university as a whole, - recent indicators of performance concerns, - balance of audit activities to provide coverage across the university, - changes in trends in external environment risk factors, - stages of development within the university, - compliance requirements and the related programs and initiatives designed to achieve compliance, - other traditionally recognized risk influences, and - audit resources available.

-The audit schedule identifies audits and advisory services in process as of the end of fiscal year 2013, as well as the audits proposed to commence and be completed in the first half of fiscal year 2014.
+The audit schedule identifies audits and advisory services projected to be in process as of the end of fiscal year 2014, as well as the audits proposed to commence and be completed in the first half of fiscal year 2015.